Vietnamese

 Consulting on the establishment of foreign-owned companies in Vietnam, consulting on the establishment of Vietnamese factories and consulting on industrial production, sourcing Vietnam, supporting business registration, accounting, and tax compliance through information intelligence, low-cost operational setup, HR & admin, government liaison services, director services, country representation/management services for M&A, and much more...

-Legal Advice | LHD Law Firm
+Vietnam company set up - Legal Advice | LHD Law Firm

 ► Review the documents to be prepared, including LEGAL CONSULTATIONS (LAW, POLICY, TAXES, human resources...)